Meet Sharon

 Personal Story

 Sharon’s life has been one of growth, courage, and self-discovery.
-After studying psychology, she worked in IT for 15 years, where despite professional success, she struggled with imposter syndrome and a sense of misalignment.
-Having experienced miscarriage, a loved one’s attempted suicide, managing debt on a IVA plan, and the impact of PTSD on her family, she has struggled with her own mental health at times.
+After studying psychology, she worked in IT for 15 years, where despite professional success, she struggled with a sense of misalignment.
+Having experienced various family misfortunes such as the pain of miscarriage, a loved one’s attempted suicide, dealing with debts, and the impact of PTSD on her family, she has struggled with her own mental health at times.
 Taking redundancy gave her the opportunity to retrain as a mental health nurse, a decision that brought her work into harmony with her values.
 Her approach is straightforward, down to earth, warm and supportive.

 Find out a little bit more about Forest Therapy, Creative Arts and Animal Assisted Therapy